joshgerdes/jekyll-uno/_posts/2021-08-08-avd-collect.md

 ---
 date: 2021-08-08 00:00:00 +1200
-title: 'AVD-Collect - Azure Virtual Desktop Diagnostics and Logging '
+title: 'AVD-Collect - Azure Virtual Desktop Diagnostics and Logging'
+permalink: powershell/avd-collect/
 author: Luke
 categories:
+- Azure
 - PowerShell
 toc: true
 header:
-  teaser: ''
+  teaser: "/uploads/avd-collect-diagreport.png"

 ---
 AVD-Collect is a handy PowerShell script created by Microsoft Customer Support Services to assist with troubleshooting issues with Azure Virtual Desktop (and Windows 365), by capturing Logs for analysis _(which could then be passed to Microsoft or allow you to delve deeper)_ and running basic Diagnostics against some common known issues.